Mark Leckey: Fiorucci Made Me Hardcore (1999)

 One evening in 1999, Gavin Brown, Martin McGeown and Leckey were at a gallery private view in London.
 Emma Dexter, then a curator at the Institute of Contemporary Arts (ICA), talked to Leckey, who argued that the most exciting art form of the time was music video.
 Intrigued, Dexter invited him to make a work.
 Leckey produced a 15-minute film that he called Fiorucci Made Me Hardcore.
 The work was first screened at the ICA.

 The work is a compilation of found footage from the 1970s, 1980s and 1990s underground music and dance scene in the UK.
 It starts with the disco scene of the 1970s, touches upon the Northern soul of the late 1970s and early 1980s and climaxes with the rave scene of the 1990s.
 Mash-ups of a single soundtrack play during the whole video, giving a sense of unity and narrative to the video.
 However, there are moments of spoken text.
 At one point an animated element - a bird tattoo image - appears as if released from the hand of a dancer, then carried into the next shot finds its place on the arm of another of the film's nightclubbing subjects.
 Some dance moves are played on loop for a few seconds, some are played in slow motion.

 A significant portion of the footage is taken from the 1977 Tony Palmer film The Wigan Casino made for Granada TV.
-It follows on the path of several previous appropriative art video artists and critics have remarked on its similarities with William S. Burroughs' technique of cut-ups, a literary technique whereupon a text's sentences or words are cut up and later randomly re-hashed into a new text.
+It follows on the path of several previous appropriative art video artists and critics have remarked on its similarities with William S. Burroughs' technique of cut-ups, a literary technique whereupon a text's sentences or words are cut up and later randomly rehashed into a new text.

 Writing about Leckey’s first few video pieces, which in addition to Fiorucci… include We Are (Untitled) (2000) and Parade (2003), the art critic Catherine Wood said that they "represent the human subject striving to spread itself out into a reduced dimensionality.
 His subjects dance, take drugs and dress up in their attempts to transcend the obstinate physicality of the body and disappear in abstract identification with the ecstasy of music, or the seamlessness of the image."

 The title, Leckey said, was about the notion that "something as trite and throwaway and exploitative as a jeans manufacturer can be taken by a group of people and made into something totemic, and powerful, and life-affirming."
 Leckey admitted that he cried during the making of the video.